 While Hattie was grateful to avoid the scandalous kiss, she relished having a fun tale to tell.
-She could not wait to write to Rebecca, and she asks her to be sure to tell their friends in Alexandria.
-And I have no doubt that she and her brother Lloyd told that story many times in the years to come.
+She could not wait to write to her sister Rebecca, and she asked her to be sure to tell their friends in Alexandria.
+I have no doubt that she and her brother Lloyd told that story many times in the years to come.
 However, that memory was bitter sweet because their sister Minna died about 18 months later.
 Hattie was so proud of how Minna, "looked like a belle" that evening and was sorry Rebecca didn't get to see her so dressed up and admired.

 Mr. Jones was likely Mr. Logan Jones, 25 years old.
 He was listed on the Henry, IL 1850 census as living at a tavern run by Samuel Camp and working as a laborer.
 He was born in 1827 in Illinois.